alterae/mksite/README.md

 ### Layouts

-Layouts are simply Tera templates located in the `layout/` directory that accept an additional `content` variable.
+Layouts are simply Tera templates located in the `layout/` directory that accept an additional `page.content` variable.
 Layouts must be valid UTF-8, but aside from that they can be any format.

 An example layout file looks like this.